earthgecko/skyline/readme.md

 that have a seasonality / periodicity that is greater than `FULL_DURATION`.
-Increasing skyline's `FULL_DURATION` to anything above 24 hours (86400) is not necessarily realistic or useful, because the greater the `FULL_DURATION`, the greater redis memory and the longer `skyline.analyzer.run_time` and if you to analyze all your metrics within as close to a 60 second period as possible, lag begins to inhabits efficiency. mirage uses the user-defined seasonality for a metric (`SECOND_ORDER_RESOLUTION_HOURS`) and if analyzer finds a metric to be anomalous at `FULL_DURATION` and the metric alert tuple has `SECOND_ORDER_RESOLUTION_HOURS` and `ENABLE_MIRAGE`
+Increasing skyline's `FULL_DURATION` to anything above 24 hours (86400) is not necessarily realistic or useful, because the greater the `FULL_DURATION`, the greater redis memory and the longer `skyline.analyzer.run_time` and if you do not analyze all your metrics within as close to a 60 second period as possible, lag begins to inhibits efficiency. mirage uses the user-defined seasonality for a metric (`SECOND_ORDER_RESOLUTION_HOURS`) and if analyzer finds a metric to be anomalous at `FULL_DURATION` and the metric alert tuple has `SECOND_ORDER_RESOLUTION_HOURS` and `ENABLE_MIRAGE`